anton-bregolas/sf-lab03-slider/README.md

 - Toggle between projects with arrows, dots and navigation titles.
 - Slider settings are partially pre-set in HTML.
 - Settings optimized for three projects only.
+- Mobile version of the slider for screens 1024px and lower.
 - Uses innerHTML.
 - No autoplay.